 FOREX – What Does it Mean?

-In short FOREX refers to the Foreign Exchange Market, it is the biggest financial market worldwide, where a currency is traded for another.
-Each set of currencies makes up one “product” and is normally noted by a three letter e.g. EUR/USD being the price of the EURO expressed in US dollars; 1 euro = 1.20 US dollars.
+In short, FOREX refers to the Foreign Exchange Market, which is the biggest financial market worldwide, where a currency is traded for another.
+Each set of currencies makes up one “product” and is normally noted by a three-letter e.g. EUR/USD is the price of the EURO expressed in US dollars; 1 euro = 1.20 US dollars.

 Trading over $4 trillion per day, compared to $25 billion that is traded at the New York Stock exchange shows just how big the Foreign Exchange actually is.
 The largest part of the trading on this market is made up of currency traders, traders who speculate on the trends in exchange rates (taking advantage even of the smallest of fluctuations), similar to traders who would speculate on stock prices.
 A smaller part of the Foreign Exchange is the international corporations who benefit by exchanging currency for their own purposes for paying wages.
 Exchange rate fluctuations are normally caused by actual monetary flows and anticipations on global economic conditions.
 In theory, important monetary information is released to the general public ensuring that everybody worldwide obtains the information simultaneously.